dakre21/cuda_ml/README.md

 - cuda_ml <path_to_images>

 ## Misc
-For help on running simply run cuda_ml --help to display options
+- For help on running simply run cuda_ml --help to display options
+- The pillow_utiliy can be ran in a separate environment... it is not used by cuda_ml due to incompatible dependencies on the UITS system that Pillow depends on